will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 # Specification: Modeling Your System

-For the case of **specification**, you can think about defining your system as the set of all behaviors that satisfy a certain temporal property.
+For the task of **specification**, you can think about defining your system as the set of all behaviors that satisfy a certain temporal property.
 When you write a specification as

 $$ Init \wedge \square[Next]_{vars}$$